 Currently, the mining profitability difference between the two blockchains is 8%.
 Additionally, the bitcoin blockchain charges higher transaction fees of $6,000 per block on bitcoin, while bitcoin cash has lower fees of a maximum $50 per block.

 Another factor that is driving the price of bitcoin cash is the growth of trade volume, which is mainly registered on South Korean exchanges.
 Local exchanges, including Bithumb, Korbit, and Coinone, accounted for more than 50% of the total BCH trading volume.
 Bithumb alone accounted for $1.7 billion of trade volume.
 Besides, there has been a several-hundred million dollar growth in BCH/USD and BCH/BTC trading.

-On August 16, bitcoin cash became the first virtual currency to mine an 8MB block which processed about 40,000 transactions.
+According to Bitcoin Cash news, on August 16, bitcoin cash became the first virtual currency to mine an 8MB block which processed about 40,000 transactions.
 The network thus showed it could successfully process larger block size, as opposed to the bitcoin’s original 1MB block size which will be upgraded in the next months.

 Initially, bitcoin cash faced lack of support from digital currency businesses, which refused to accept the new cryptocurrency.
 However, this is changing as more companies are starting to integrate bitcoin cash into their platforms.
 Switzerland’s Falcon Private Bank has recently announced it would add the new crytocurrency to its blockchain asset management services.

 Bitcoin, meantime, is declining and is now valued at $4019, according to CoinMarketCap.
 On Thursday, the digital currency reached an all-time high of more than $4,500, before falling to $4,200 on Friday.
 Its market cap is estimated at $66,3 at the time of writing.